 With digitalization IFE means to use digital technology to achieve more with less effort, so that a task is done faster, cheaper and with better quality.
 In close cooperation with industrial partners we have contributed to digitalization for more than fifty years.

-- Smart cities: digital technology to ensure important infrastructure such as water, drainage and power supply, as well as safe management of citizens’ data.
+- Smart cities: digital technology to secure important infrastructure such as water, drainage and power supply, as well as safe management of citizens’ data.

 - Transportation: Use of autonomous vehicles, management of transport systems, collection of data and safeguarding of the environment.